 To quarantine means to stay in your living space away from other people as much as possible.
 According to the CDC, quarantine is used when someone may have been exposed to COVID-19 as a measure to slow the spread of the disease.
-Quarantine for the on-campus GW community will last 14 days or until you are cleared by a medical professional.
+Please review the quarantine guidance for students (PDF) and for employees (PDF) for more information.

 Support and Resources for Students

 If you become aware that you have been or may have been exposed to COVID-19, you should monitor yourself for symptoms and contact the Colonial Health Center (CHC) immediately.
 During this time, you should limit your contact with others as much as possible, and always wear a mask to avoid potentially infecting others.